Connall1234/ci-project-5-frontend/README.md

 - **User Story 1: View Profile**
   - **Priority**: High
   - **Acceptance Criteria**:
-    - User can view their profile information including name, email, and profile picture.
+    - User can view their profile information including username,, and profile picture.
     - User can view their recent activities and any relevant statistics.
     - Profile page is accessible from the user’s account menu.
   - **Related Sprint**: Sprint 3